What is Implied Volatility Data? Examples, Providers & Datasets to Buy

 For investors, this estimation can be complex and time-consuming.
 As a solution, commercial data providers of options data carry out these necessary implied volatility calculations for given options and sell this data to investors to download

-What are the typical attributes of Implied Volatility Data?
+What Are The Typical Attributes of Implied Volatility Data?

 Implied volatility data is composed of a comprehensive list of attributes.
 Here are some common attributes of implied volatility data:

-· Supply/Demand attributes: this refers to the available supply and demand of the security.
+Supply/Demand | Data on the available supply and demand for the security. |

-What is Forex Implied Volatility Data?
+What Is Forex Implied Volatility Data?

 Foreign exchange (currency) implied volatility refers to the constant movement and changes in exchange rates in the world’s global foreign exchange market.
 This implied volatility can result in large losses or gains in the forex market and is considered the main cause of foreign currency risks.
 As far as the corporate world is concerned, forex implied volatility is often interpreted as the biggest credit risk that ought to be controlled with caution for the purpose of cushioning a company’s intrinsic value.
 The factors that have a direct bearing on this volatility range from inflation levels, interest rates fluctuations, geopolitical and socioeconomic stability, levels of imports and exports and a country’s monetary and fiscal policy.

-What is SPY Implied Volatility Data?
+What Is SPY Implied Volatility Data?

 SPY implied volatility data refers to information about the unpredictable movement in the price of SPDR S&P 500 Trust ETF, also referred to as the SPY ETF.
 SPDR S&P 500 is a popular fund that tracks the Standard & Poor’s 500 index, which is made up of 500 large and mid-cap United States stocks.
 The SPY is a diverse pool of assets, which distributes most of its funds into varying sectors of the economy such as information technology, healthcare, financial services, telecommunication services, consumer services, and real estate.

-What is a Volatility screener/finder?
+What Is a Volatility Screener/Finder?

 One of the biggest hurdles that investors face on a daily basis is the amount of work that is put into screening the large volume of companies trading on SEM in an effort to find the best stocks to buy or sell.
 It is a demanding task to sort out information that is considered useful from the masses of irrelevant data available on the internet.
 The same can be said about volatility data.
 However, a stock volatility screener is an important tool that helps investors to focus their efforts on stocks that matter in terms of meeting the right standards and suiting a trader’s strategy.
 Volatility screeners are critical filters which come in handy for an investor who has a specific idea of the type of companies they wish to invest in.

-Can I buy an Implied Volatility Data feed?
+Can I Buy an Implied Volatility Data Feed?

 Yes, it is possible to buy an implied volatility data feed, just as you can buy commercial implied volatility databases: from data vendors.
 Implied volatility data vendors provide data feeds on a daily basis for volatility surfaces for FX options that comprise of skew, that are distributed across major global currencies.
 Based on the delivery frequency, data frequency, reporting lag, history, coverage and availability, the cost of implied volatility data is determined.
 Data users can choose a pricing model for the data feed which works for them, depending on whether they want a volatility data subscription service, or would prefer to purchase the volatility data on a one time basis.
 It is also possible for a customer to purchase historical or real-time implied volatility data depending on their use case, and the data provided by the data vendor in question.